 - Porirua City Council

 - Department of Conservation

 - Iwi

 - Neighbours

 - Lessees and Concessionaires

 - Network utility network operators

 - Community groups, volunteers, and environmental groups, including Forest and Bird and Botanical Societies

 - Other parts of Council, including the Environment Management Division (environmental education, consents management), Biosecurity, Transport and Utilities

 - Historic Places Trust

+- St Bernard's School

 - Fish and Game

 The park is close to urban/rural and lifestyle areas and there is a flow of social, economic and ecological effects between the park and the surrounding lands and communities.
 The community is active and involved in the Battle Hill Farm Forest Park in a number of ways, including environmental education programmes for school children, volunteering and a wide range of recreational uses.
-Volunteers from the Wellington Regional community also undertake a number of ecological restoration projects in the park.
+A small woodlot in area 2 is managed under a partnership agreement with St. Bernard's School.
+Volunteers from the Wellington regional community also undertake a number of ecological restoration projects in the park.

-Agencies, such as the Department of Conservation and Territorial Authorities, manage and control land for conservation and sustainable management purposes.
+Agencies, such as the Department of Conservation and territorial authorities, manage and control land for conservation and sustainable management purposes.
 Healthy relationships with these agencies and communities are key to realising the plan's aims and aspirations.
 We will build and maintain relationships with the community based on good faith, co-operation and understanding by:

-- sharing information and knowledge - consulting where appropriate - supporting the community's informed contribution to the decision-making process - encouraging community participation and working with community partners - liaising with landowners, neighbours, local communities and other statutory agencies.
+- Sharing information and knowledge - Consulting where appropriate - Supporting the community's informed contribution to the decision making process - Encouraging community participation and working with community partners - Liaising with landowners, neighbours, local communities and other statutory agencies.

 This section sets out the principal means and underlying rationale for working with those people that are interested and/or affected by the management of the park.
-Objectives

-Relationships are maintained and enhanced based on good faith, co-operation and understanding to achieve the objectives of this plan and contribute to a sustainable region.
+Relationships are maintained and enhanced based on good faith, co-operation, communication, and understanding to achieve the objectives of this plan and contribute to a sustainable region.

-Greater Wellington will work with neighbours, local and central government, agencies and the community to ensure their needs are met and reflected in park management.
+The Regional Council will work with neighbours, local and Central Government, agencies and the community to ensure their needs are met and reflected in park management.